faucetsdn/udmi/validator/sequences/system_mode_restart/sequence.md

 1. Update config before system mode is INITIAL:
     * Set `system.operation.mode` = `restart`
 1. Wait for system mode is INITIAL
-1. Check that restart count increased by one
+1. Test failed: Failed check that restart count increased by one
-1. Update config before system mode is ACTIVE:
-    * Set `system.operation.mode` = `active`
-1. Wait for system mode is ACTIVE
-1. Wait for last_config is newer than previous last_config after abort
-1. Wait for last_start is newer than previous last_start